St. George's - Things to Do in St. George's in September

 What is the weather like in St. George's Bay in September?

 September sits at the heart of Grenada's wet season, with daily highs around 29–31°C (84–88°F) and humidity that makes it feel warmer.
-St. George's Bay sees frequent afternoon showers — often short but heavy — while sea temperatures hold at a warm 28–29°C, good for swimming.
+St. George's Bay sees frequent afternoon showers — often short but heavy — while sea temperatures hold at a warm 28–29°C, ideal for swimming.
 Rainfall averages roughly 200–230mm for the month, though mornings often start sunny before cloud builds by midday.
 September also falls during peak Atlantic hurricane season, so monitor forecasts via NOAA or the Caribbean Meteorological Organisation before and during your trip.

 Is September a good time to visit St. George's, Grenada?

 September is one of the quietest months on the island — hotel rates can run 30–40% below the December–April peak, cruise ships are rare in the harbour, and Grand Anse Beach is largely uncrowded.
 The trade-off is real: rain is frequent, humidity is high, and the hurricane risk is at its annual peak.
-If you're flexible, patient with afternoon downpours, and value good deals over perfect skies, September has a rewarding version of St. George's.
+If you're flexible, patient with afternoon downpours, and value good deals over perfect skies, September offers a genuinely rewarding version of St. George's.

 How serious is the hurricane risk in Grenada in September?